webern/webern/README.md

 Anton Webern was a 12-tone composer of the *Second Viennese School*, buddies with Schönberg and Berg.
 Webern DGAF and wrote tiny, short, sparse pieces, sometimes so small you can count the notes.
-Back when I was in music school, I was impressed and wrote some sparse, short pieces of my own.
+Back when I was in music school, I was impressed and wrote some short, sparse pieces of my own.